 The following steps outline the admissions process.
 To get started, please contact our school expressing your interest in learning more about enrollment.

-1. Once we have received a call or email from you, we will schedule an in-person meeting with you at our school.
+1. Once we have received a call or email from you, we will schedule an in-person meeting with you to tour our school.

-2. You will visit the school and meet with Mary Hicks, our head of school.
+2. During the school tour you will meet with Mary Hicks, our head of school.
 In this one and a half hour meeting, she will provide an overview of our school and take you on a tour.
 During that tour you will see the school facilities, discuss Montessori practices and how Montessori supports the development of the whole child.
 Our tours include an opportunity to observe a classroom for 30 minutes, as well as ample time to ask any questions you may have.

 3. Should you wish to then apply for admission, you will fill out the application form, including a non-refundable $300 application fee.
 In this form, you can express any preferences for classroom placement or other information, like decision-making deadlines you may have.
 We do our best to take those preferences and scheduling constraints into account.